lakejason0/mediawiki-skins-Lakeus/README.md

 The skin covers most of the basic functions of MediaWiki, esp. for `zh` users that I added a separate variant menu.

+You can customize this skin through CSS variables; see [Skin:Lakeus on MediaWiki](https://mediawiki.org/wiki/Skin:Lakeus#Customization) for details.

 Unfortunately I know nothing of PHP, so the result might not be that amazing to you.

 ## Requirements